haraldmaida/AbacusSFX/README.md

 As a result I hope to create ideas for improving [ScalaTestFX](https://github.com/haraldmaida/ScalaTestFX), especially the test DSL for controlling and assertion of the UI under test.

-## Status

-A first version of the Abacus application is finished and works quite well.

-Now it's time to write the ScalaTestFX test cases ;-)

 ## Motivation

 I wanted to create a small [ScalaFX](http://www.scalafx.org) application to demonstrate the usage of  [ScalaTestFX](https://github.com/haraldmaida/ScalaTestFX) based on a "real world" application.
 While i was groping around for ideas what this application should be I stumbled over the [Abacus JavaFX application created by Dierk](https://github.com/Dierk/learnJavaFx) as a tutorial application for learning JavaFX.

 Inspired by Dierk's Abacus application I got fascinated in Abaci in general.

 ## License